 Clear Epoxy or Polyurethane Top Coats

-Your most premium multi-coat epoxy systems will involve an epoxy primer.
+Any premium epoxy system will involve a primer.
 Most primers will be anywhere from 50% to 70% solids content which will make for a thinner coat and consistency.
 There are many reasons for using a primer.
 The thinner consistency allows for the epoxy to seep deeper into the pores of the concrete to create a better bond.
 It also creates better adhesion for your basecoat and helps to prevent pinholes and bubbles which are caused from out gassing of the concrete.

-Another factor to consider are the supplies that come with these kits.
+Another factor to consider is the supplies that come with these kits.
 Some brands include rollers, mixing paddles, spiked shoes, paint brushes and other supplies in their price.
 Lastly is checking to see if they offer technical support.
-If this is your first time at applying a good quality epoxy and you want to make sure all your questions are answered, a manufacturer with good support may be what you need.
+If this is your first time at applying a good quality epoxy and you want to make sure all your questions are answered, a manufacturer with good customer service is worth every penny.

-So remember when choosing the best epoxy coating for your garage floor and budget, make sure you have enough to cover your floor.
+So remember when choosing the best epoxy coating for your garage floor and budget is to make sure you have enough to cover your floor.
 Multiple coats will increase the wear and durability of the floor and always go with a higher solids content if you can afford it.
 The dollar cost average over time for the floor is much better if you do.
-And finally, choose an epoxy manufacturer with good technical support if you think you need it.
+And finally, if applying the floor coating yourself, choose an epoxy manufacturer with good customer service to insure a good experience and a quality floor.